-If you found yourself agreeing to any of these statements, it may be time to seek substance abuse treatment.
+If you agree to any of these statements, it may be time to seek substance abuse treatment.

 What Drugs Does Addiction Treatment Work For?

-While drug abuse is different for everyone, here are some of the most common drugs that we work to treat for addiction.
+While drug abuse is different for everyone, here are some of the most common drugs we treat for addiction.
 American Addiction Centers classify these major types of addictive drugs.

 Common Drug Addictions

-- Illicit Drugs: These have varying effects and are some of the most addictive of all drugs.
+- Illicit Drugs: These have varying effects and are some of the most addictive drugs.
 They may include Cocaine, Ecstasy, Hallucinogens, Heroin, Ketamine, Marijuana, and Meth.

 - Opiates: Often used to treat chronic pain, these include Codeine, Demerol, Dilaudid, Fentanyl, Hydrocodone, Methadone, and Morphine.